 A look at how to excel in a group exercise scenario

-How do I pass a Group Exercise assessment?
+How do I pass a Group Exercise at an airline pilot assessment?

 What is the Purpose of a Group Exercise?

-The environment can be a bit false.
+The environment can feel a bit ‘false’ and clearly some people don’t always take well to being observed.
 You are being put under the microscope with multiple assessors located round the room, furiously scribbling down information on your every word or move – it’s difficult to be completely natural!

 Have a think about who you will need to interact with on a daily basis as a pilot…

 - The Captain or First Officer